Stem Cell Therapy: An Innovative Approach For Neurodegenerative Diseases

 This is especially true for diseases that typically affect underserved populations who lack sufficient resources or access to quality healthcare services.

-Given how rapidly the field of stem cell research is evolving, governments and international organisations must continue collaborating with researchers so that new treatments can be brought forward promptly without compromising safety or efficacy standards.
+Given how rapidly the field of is evolving, governments and international organisations must continue collaborating with researchers so that new treatments can be brought forward promptly without compromising safety or efficacy standards.

 Through joint efforts, advances in research can be accelerated while ensuring that patients worldwide have access to this potentially life-saving therapy.